Vice President for Student Affairs

 Dottie Ayer, Administrative Assistant to the Vice President for Student Affairs

-Dottie Ayer, administrative assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
+Dottie Ayer, Administrative Assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, a B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
 Dottie joined CSU Channel Islands (CI) and the Division of Student Affairs (DSA) in December 2012.
 Prior to CI, Dottie worked as a Policy Analyst with the UCLA Academic Senate for five years.

 Dottie’s primary responsibilities include performing research and preparing reports and correspondences on behalf of the VPSA, assisting with on-going projects at the request of the VPSA, providing support to the DSA Executive Council, and direct assistance to the VPSA.

-Raquel De Los Santos, Coordinator of Special Projects and Programs
+Raquel De Los Santos, Coordinator of Student Affairs Special Projects and Support Programs

-Raquel De Los Santos, coordinator of Special Projects and Programs, earned her B.A. in Sociology with a minor in Performing Arts at CI in 2012.
-In 2002, Raquel began working at CI in University Advancement.
-Prior to that she worked in development and fundraising for over nine years at California Lutheran University and Chaminade College Preparatory in Chatsworth, California.
-In 2004, Raquel joined Student Affairs as the Administrative Assistant in Budget and Operations.
+Raquel De Los Santos, Coordinator of Student Affairs Special Projects and Support Programs, earned her B.A. in Sociology with a minor in Performing Arts at CI in 2012.
+She is currently pursuing an M.A. in Education with plans to graduate in May 2016.
+In 2002, Raquel began working at CI in University Advancement and in 2004, joined Student Affairs as the Administrative Assistant in Budget and Operations.
 In May 2005, Raquel became the Executive Administrative Assistant to the Vice President for Student Affairs, a position she held until 2010.

 Courtney Ellis, Administrative Assistant for Staff Resources and Fiscal Operations